Fairborn, Ohio

 Fairborn is a city in Greene County, Ohio, United States.
 The population was 34,620 at the 2020 census.
-Fairborn is a suburb of Dayton, and part of the Dayton Metropolitan Statistical Area.
+It is a suburb of Dayton and part of the Dayton metropolitan area.
+The city is home to Wright State University, which serves nearly 12,000 undergraduate and graduate students.
+The city also hosts the disaster training facility known informally as Calamityville.

 It is the only city in the world named Fairborn, a portmanteau created from the names Fairfield and Osborn.
 After the Great Dayton Flood of 1913, the region and state created a conservation district here and, in the 1920s, began building Huffman Dam to control the Mad River.
 Residents of Osborn were moved with their houses to an area alongside Fairfield.
 In 1950, the two villages merged into the new city of Fairborn.

-The city is home to Wright State University, which serves nearly 12,000 undergraduate and graduate students.
-The city also hosts the disaster training facility known informally as Calamityville.

 History

 Fairborn was formed from the union in 1950 of the two villages of Fairfield and Osborn.
 Fairfield was founded by European Americans in 1816 and Osborn in 1850.

 The area of the village of Fairfield was settled by European Americans before Ohio was admitted as a state.
 The first log cabin was built in 1799 by George Greiner.
 Pioneers migrating northward and westward from Kentucky and Virginia considered this area near the Mad River desirable for settlement.
 They were encroaching on territory of the native Shawnee, who sometimes raided the village.
 Settlers retaliated.
 No massacres were recorded but both sides engaged in taking prisoners.